KosmosisDire/obsidian-webpage-export/README.md

 ## Contributing
 - I am open to any PRs as long as they align with my vision for the plugin.
 So if you are going to work on a feature that isn't on the TO DO, then please submit an issue instead.
 - When changing styles, you must set the `autoDownloadExtras` variable at the top of `html-gen.ts` to `false`.
 This is to prevent the plugin from redownloading the extra styles and overwiting changes.
 Be sure to set this back once you're done testing, but then don't reload the plugin until you have commited your changes.
-- Try to keep large scale reorganization of the code to a minimum, even though I know it is a **HUGE** mess right now.
+- Try to keep large scale reorganization of the code to a minimum.
 Small regoranizations and refactors are fine.

 ## Credits
 Thanks to https://github.com/darlal/obsidian-switcher-plus for reference for switching between tabs.